cprost/cnn-frame-interpolation/README.md

 ### Implementation

-The implemented model was trained by providing a sequential frame *triplet* for each training step: *Frames 1* and *3* were provided as input, with the intermediate *frame #2* serving as the training target.
-Each step produced a synthetic *frame t* to be compared against the target *frame #2*, by means of a composite loss function.
+The implemented model was trained by providing a sequential frame *triplet* for each training step: *Frames I<sub>1</sub>* and *I<sub>3</sub>* were provided as input, with the intermediate *frame I<sub>2</sub>* serving as the training target.
+Each step produced a synthetic *frame I<sub>int</sub>* to be compared against the ground-truth *frame I<sub>2</sub>*, by means of a composite loss function.
+During the training phase, the CNN will learn to accurately predict motion and mitigate artifacts such as blurring or occlusion, producing a synthetic frame with minimal difference from the ground-truth frame.

 ### Results